How to Grow Peas: A Complete Guide for Every Gardener

 • Split Pea Soup: A filling and hearty soup perfect for using up dried peas.
 Try this comforting Split Pea Soup Recipe from Food Network.

 • Pease Pudding: A traditional British dish made from dried peas, often served with ham.
-Check out this Pease Pudding Recipe from BBC Good Food.
+Check out this Pease and Gammon Pudding Recipe from BBC Good Food.

 • Pea and Lentil Stew: This dish combines dried peas and lentils for a nutritious, protein-packed meal.
 Try this Pea and Lentil Stew Recipe from Taste.com.au.